Dorset Joint Railway

 It is clear that by early SR days the S&DJR were using 'miniature semaphore' ground signals of the Westinghouse pattern.
 While some of these had red arms (as illustrated here - click picture for larger image), there were also a few examples with yellow arms (PRSS Plate 87) installed specifically in locations where 'yellow ground signals' were required.
 The earliest known use of a yellow arm version on the S&DJR was at Masbury in 1928 in conjunction with a new siding.
 There were at least two, possibly three, with red arms at West Pennard in BR days, with circumstantial evidence that at least one (possibly two) of those was installed in 1929 as part of the same layout alterations which also saw the provision of two yellow arms.
 At least one 'miniature semaphore' with a red arm survived at Evercreech Junction until the line closed in 1966, an example that was 'elevated' a couple of feet above ground level on a short post.

-From later SR days onwards many ground signals were replaced by the standard SR Westinghouse 'half-disc' pattern (PRSS Fig 20), which in effect was the same signal as the 'miniature semaphore' type but with a disc faceplate instead of a rectangular arm.
+From later SR days onwards many ground signals were replaced by the standard SR Westinghouse 'half-disc' pattern (PRSS Fig 20), which essentially was the same signal as the 'miniature semaphore' type but with a disc faceplate instead of a rectangular arm.
 By the time that the S&DJR closed to all passenger traffic in 1966, most - though by no means all - of its ground signals had been replaced by the 'half-disc' type.
 However in BR days two of the ground signals at Midsomer Norton were replaced (at different dates) by examples of the BR(WR) pattern 'full disc' ground signal, and a further example was fitted onto an existing bracket signal at Highbridge during layout alterations in 1965.
 It is possible that there may have been other BR(WR) installations which have escaped the photographic record.

 [Note: it is important to understand that the style of symbol used to denote a 'ground signal' on a S&DJR signal diagram was not necessarily representative of the actual design of signal installed at that location.
 Signal diagrams were drawn or altered using whatever type of symbol was 'standard' at the time, regardless of what design of signal was actually 'on the ground', so it is not unknown therefore for a signal diagram to contain more than one type of ground signal symbol.
-Similarly diagrams were not updated simply to reflect the replacement of an old ground signal by a newer version, so it is not unknown for diagrams to show all its ground signals as an early type long after they had been replaced by a newer design.
-It is unwise therefore to regard any signal diagram as an accurate representation of the precise style(s) of ground signal actually in use.]
+Similarly diagrams were not updated simply to reflect the replacement of an old ground signal by a newer version, so it is not unknown for diagrams to show all their ground signals as an early type long after they had been replaced by a newer design.
+It is unwise therefore to regard any signal diagram as an accurate representation of the precise style(s) of ground signal actually in use at the relevant location.]

 Bridge Indicator.
 No description of S&DJR signalling would be complete without a mention of the curious 'Bridge Indicators' which existed at Corfe Mullen Junction in the early 1900s.
 Unfortunately, as described here, there are no known details of these mysterious items, which may not have been directly involved with the signalling of trains anyway.
-However, as items which were worked from the signal-box lever-frame, they were more akin to 'signals' than the Trap Points and Limit of Shunt indicators described below, which essentially were just fixed notice-boards.
+However, as these indicators were worked from the signal-box lever-frame, they were more akin to 'signals' than the Trap Points and Limit of Shunt indicators described below, which essentially were just fixed notice-boards.

 Trap Points Indicator.
-In 1939 (S&DJR Signal Instruction (SI) 380) a 'Trap Points' indicator (TPI) was provided at Shillingstone at the exit from one of the sidings in place of an older 'point disc'.
+In 1939 (Signal Instruction 380) a 'Trap Points' indicator (TPI) was provided at Shillingstone at the exit from one of the sidings in place of an older 'point disc'.
 In essence it was a rectangular 'box' with an opaque glass screen at the front, bearing the words 'TRAP POINTS' (probably in red, similar to the LOS indicators) and illuminated from behind by an internal oil lamp (click picture for a larger image).
 This was the only known TPI on the S&DJR and it is unclear why it was provided for that particular siding, given that there were other S&DJR locations which had trap-points without any TPI, point disc or shunt signal.

 ...an audible signal!
 There were occasions when a signalman might need to send instructions about train movements to a shunter at a busy, noisy yard.
 In the days before the widespread provision of track-side telephones, one method of communication was the provision of a mechanical gong.
 This would be mounted on a post at a convenient location near the track and operated by wire from a lever in the signal-box.
 Each stroke of the lever would cause a striker to hit the gong once, so a code of 'beats' would be used to convey different messages.
 There was one known gong on the S&DJR at Templecombe No 2 Junction and the image shows a rear view of it in BR days.